This Facebook memory popped up today.

 4. Feedback is essential.

-I have iterated so many times it’s hysterical.
+I have pivoted so many times it’s hysterical.
 Between being deep in my own business and hearing constant feedback from experts about what I “should” be doing, I lost my own vision in the noise.

 Epiphanies happened for me when I allowed others I trusted (see one of my very close friends Danielle Liss in the picture) to reflect back to me what they saw in me.
 And when I say epiphanies, I mean angels were singing.